-Paolo Lucarelli (scientist, essayist, Canseliet’s friend) explains the historical origins of Alchemy and philology of the word Sulphur, θεῖον, theion, sacred.
+Paolo Lucarelli (scientist, essayist, and Canseliet’s friend) explains the historical origins of Alchemy and philology of the word Sulphur, θεῖον, Theion, sacred.

 The literature on Hermetic, in the contemporary west, though it may seem strange in an age that seems quite indifferent, is huge and it was further expanded in recent decades.
 Unfortunately, barring a few exceptions (Among them Elemire Zolla must certainly be mentioned for his“the wonders of nature”, Milan 1975), it seems curiously deformed, mostly useless for those who want to seriously explore the issue.

-At the other extreme, another group of scholars stand out for the absolute technical-scientific ignorance.
-This allowed observation of the Hermetic texts without any injury of the type described, and led them to an exegesis that reads each statement or description in an allegorical sense.
+At the other extreme, another group of scholars stands out for absolute technical-scientific ignorance.
+This allowed observation of the Hermetic texts without any injury of the type described and led them to an exegesis that reads each statement or description in an allegorical sense.

-Here are some under schools are being born and they rely on personal culture that filtered each reading.
+Here are some schools that are being born and they rely on a personal culture that filtered each reading.
 C.G.
-Jung inaugurated the psychological interpretation which imagines the alchemists suffering, more or less unconsciously, a language which conceals a metallurgical process outlined in “individuation,” or other obscure similar terms (1).
-Other closer to the historic religious and anthropological theories have mediated with appropriate comments.
-To all these were added, weedy bottom row, so called esotericism who have precluded any chance of understanding in a vicious circle that explains the alleged allegory with allegory, creating an intense happiness to anyone who wants to exclude the existence of the problem.
-Obviously, these authors carefully avoid most of the Hermetic literature, that is too obviously inconsistent with their hypothesis.
-Indeed they are recognized by a particular characteristic, which consists of a circularity of citations that are passed to each other, always the same text, which nobody reads full.
+Jung inaugurated the psychological interpretation which imagines the alchemists suffering, more or less unconsciously, a language that conceals a metallurgical process outlined in “individuation,” or other obscure similar terms (1).
+Others closer to the historic religious and anthropological theories have mediated with appropriate comments.
+To all these were added, weedy bottom row so-called esotericism who have precluded any chance of understanding in a vicious circle that explains the alleged allegory with allegory, creating intense happiness to anyone who wants to exclude the existence of the problem.
+Obviously, these authors carefully avoid most of the Hermetic literature, which is too obviously inconsistent with their hypothesis.
+Indeed they are recognized by a particular characteristic, which consists of a circularity of citations that are passed to each other, always the same text, which nobody reads in full.
 They are therefore even less useful than the former, who have at least made available more or less complete editions of the authors studied (2).

-“In many ancient manuscripts there are definitions of this art, which we need to know immediately the aim.
+“In many ancient manuscripts, there are definitions of this art, which we need to know immediately the aim.
 Hermes said: Alchemy is a substance from one body and for one, made with precious minutiae for alternating decoration, reaching the effect in the same natural mixture, converting generally better.
-Another says it is a science which teaches how to transform every kind of metal into another, by means of a medicine of their own, as appears from many philosophical books.
-So is knowing that a certain degree of so called science through a philosopher named Alchemus and this art teaches you to make a medicine called Elixir, which poured over imperfect metals, it perfects them completely, and this was the reason why it was invented ”.
+Another says it is a science that teaches how to transform every kind of metal into another, by means of medicine of their own, as appears in many philosophical books.
+So is knowing that a certain degree of so-called science through a philosopher named Alchemus and this art teaches you to make a medicine called Elixir, which poured over imperfect metals, it perfects them completely, and this was the reason why it was invented ”.

-- In fact Jung was preceded by H. Silberer, student of Freud who in turn had been taken up and developed by E. A. Hitchook, General American scholar and Freemason influenced by Swedemborg.
+- In fact, Jung was preceded by H. Silberer, a student of Freud who in turn had been taken up and developed by E. A. Hitchcock, a General American scholar and Freemason influenced by Swedenborg.
 The works of Jung and his students are still driving this trend now.
-For these problems see A History of Psychological Interpretation of Alchemy of L. H. Msartin jr., In Ambix vol 22 n ° 1, March 1975 ;
+For these problems see A History of Psychological Interpretation of Alchemy of L. H. Martin jr., In Ambix vol 22 n ° 1, March 1975 ;

 - Speculum minus alchimiae Bibl.
 Univ Bologna 153, chap.
 1 XII;